flatcar-archive/flatcar-docs/os/other-settings.md

 echo "This machine is dedicated to computing Pi" > /etc/motd.d/pi.conf
 ```

-Or via a Flatcar Linux Config:
+Or via a Container Linux Config:

 ```yaml container-linux-config
 storage: